Deokishisu/FRLG-Plus/FEATURES.md

 - Silph Co. is populated by workers once it is liberated from Team Rocket.
 - Some aesthetic and music changes which are mostly confined to the Sevii Islands to make each island more distinct.
 - Cycling Road forces the bike theme, like in RGBY.
+- Emerald's player character designs show in the link rooms if linking with Emerald.